 For individuals who are adults (18 years or older) with class II obesity (BMI ≥35 to 39.9 kg/m2) who are treated with bariatric surgery using open or laparoscopic gastric bypass using a Rouxen-Y, laparoscopic adjustable gastric banding, open or laparoscopic sleeve gastrectomy, or open or laparoscopic biliopancreatic bypass/diversion (i.e., Scopinaro procedure) with duodenal switch, the evidence includes RCTs, observational studies, and systematic reviews.
 Relevant outcomes are overall survival, change in disease status, functional outcomes, health status measures, quality of life, and treatment-related mortality and morbidity.
-Evidence from nonrandomized comparative studies, case series, and meta-analyses of RCTs has consistently reported that bariatric surgery results in substantially greater weight loss than nonsurgical therapy.
+Evidence from nonrandomized comparative studies, and meta-analyses of RCTs has consistently reported that bariatric surgery results in substantially greater weight loss than nonsurgical therapy.
 Data from the largest comparative study (the SOS study) found that bariatric surgery was associated with improvements in mortality, T2D, cardiovascular risk factors, and quality of life.
+Additionally, bariatric surgery may greatly reduce the risk of cancer in individuals with obesity and diabetes.
 The evidence is sufficient to determine that the technology results in an improvement in the net health outcome.